Skip to Content

 What is the income limit for TANF in New Mexico?

-Eligibility for TANF in New Mexico is based on an individual’s or family’s countable household income.
-2 A family is considered “needy” when their gross countable income is less than or equal to 85% of the poverty level.
-For a family of three, the limit is $1,888 per month.
+In New Mexico, a family is considered “needy” if its countable income is at or below 85% of the poverty level.2 For a family of three, this equals $1,888 per month.

 Household SizeIncome Limit